 iTunes to Google Music

 Another option is Google Music.
 You can move your iTunes music into your Google Music account in the cloud and then you’ll be able to access it anywhere with any Android device or on the Web.
 You’ll need to sign into Google Music, download the Music Manager, and install it.
-When it is installed and starts up, it will ask where you store your music and you’ll see an
+When it is installed and starts up, it will ask where you store your music and you’ll see an iTunes option.
+Select iTunes, hit Next, and then choose “Upload all songs and playlists,” or you can select individual playlists.
+You can also tick the box to include podcasts if you value those.
+There’s even an option to automatically upload songs that you add to iTunes in future.

 To access your songs on your Android device you just need the Google Play Music app.
 With it, you can stream all your songs from Google Music in the cloud over Wi-Fi or your mobile network.
 You also have the option to make songs available offline by downloading them to the device.

 DoubleTwist is designed to give you a central repository for all of your music, photos, and videos.
 It’s very simple to use.
 Start by downloading the desktop and Android versions of the software from the DoubleTwist website.
 Fire up the software on your computer and allow it to import your iTunes content.
-You can import your playlists, ratings, music and videos from
+You can import your playlists, ratings, music and videos from iTunes.
+You can then sync your content to your smartphone or tablet via USB.

 You can splash out $5 to get AirSync which will enable you to sync your content over Wi-Fi.
 You can sync music, including ratings, play counts, playlists, videos, and photos between your Mac/PC and your Android device.
 You can also pay $5 for the Music Lover upgrade if you want a premium equalizer and album artwork.

 If DoubleTwist doesn’t serve your needs, for $4, you can get iSyncr.
 It works directly with iTunes and syncs your music to your Android device via USB or Wi-Fi.
 You can also sync playlists, artwork, ratings, play counts, skip counts, last played date, and last skipped date.
-The service goes both ways so you can also sync any new MP3s on your Android to your
+The service goes both ways so you can also sync any new MP3s on your Android to your iTunes library.

 You’ll want to use iSyncr with a decent Android media player app.
 We suggest Rocket Music Player.
 The free version is good, but the premium version is only $4 and it adds some great extras, like an expanded EQ and support for more formats from ALAC to FLAC, and even WMA and WAV.